 Drink – Water and GU Brew will be available at the hydration station at the Start/Finish line for Half Marathon runners only.
 Half Marathon runners are able to drop their own supplies at this location, but do so at their own risk.

 Food & Drink – A food and hydration station will be set up at the top of the climb out of Fairy Bower (approx 7km into the Quarter Marathon, 7km and 18km into the Half Marathon).
 Half Marathon runners will pass this feed station twice.
 There is no drop off service for this station.
 Runner support people are unable to access and offer support at this station.

-Note that The Pearl iZUMi Bundy Run is a Bottled Water Free event.
+Note that the Bundy Run is a Bottled Water Free event.
 No bottled water is available to purchase at the event or in Bundanoon and we would encourage all participants to support this initiative and make other arrangements.
 There are public water fountains in Bundanoon and many shops have chilled water dispensers.
 Equally, no paper cups are available at the water stations as part of our waste reduction efforts.
 You will need to carry your own bottle or receptacle to fill up.